-The Task Force offers recommendations in this section that focus on grassroots/neighborhood scale efforts and enhancing the Town and community capacity for supporting climate action.
+Recommendations are offered in this section that focus on grassroots/neighborhood scale efforts and enhanced Town and community capacity for supporting climate action.
 The recommendations are integrative in that they apply to all of the other recommendations provided, and are focused on community enhancement and participation.